 Not everyone can start up on a shoestring, but make sure there's a legitimate business reason for everything you buy.
 Being creative and willing to compromise can help keep your start-up costs down.
 Premises are the biggest expense for many businesses, which is why so many new ventures are started from the owner's home.

 Instead of buying goods and services, consider whether you can trade with other businesses.
-Another option is borrowing, but if you can't, you might be able to lease or buy second-hand.
+Another option is borrowing.
+If you can't borrow, you might be able to lease or buy second-hand.
 If you must buy, search for value-for-money suppliers and negotiate hard.
 You could ask for credit – but don't be surprised if you don't get it.
 You might even have to pay upfront or on delivery.

 You must take into account all your start-up and operating costs for at least 12 months ahead.
 Relatively small expenses can mount up, while neglecting to include some in your costs will mean you're simply storing up some nasty surprises for later.